braccone/light-security-protocol/README.md

 # light-security-protocol
 Lightweight security protocol written for arduino esp8266-01 and python

-Quickmarks analytics offers a few key features:
 - A client-side Python
 - A server-side Python
 - A device-side Arduino

 ## Installation

-Here's how you track your website with Quickmarks:

 TODO: **ADD INFO**